 Note: Parents and students should understand that meeting the above minimum requirements for a four-year high school diploma will not necessarily qualify a student for admission into a four-year college.
-Additional courses, as well as a minimum GPA and standardized test scores, may be required.
-Students can consult the handbook section that discusses college admission and contact their counselor for more information.
+Additional courses, as well as a minimum GPA and standardized test scores (SAT/ACT), may be required.
+Students should consult the section of this handbook that discusses college admission and contact their counselor for additional information.